1993 Canadian National Soccer League season: Playoffs

+Quarterfinals

+Toronto won the series 5–0 on aggregate.

+Montreal won the series 8–2 on aggregate.

+Toronto Jets won the series 4–3 on aggregate.

+St. Catharines won the series 4–3 on aggregate.

+Semifinals

+Toronto won the series 6–1 on aggregate.

+St. Catharines won the series 2–0 on aggregate.

 Final

+St. Catharines won the series 1–0 on aggregate.

+Cup

+The cup tournament was a separate contest from the rest of the season, in which all fourteen teams took part.
+All the matches were separate from the regular season, and the teams were grouped into two separate divisions.

+Finals

+Toronto won the series 5–1 on aggregate.

 Individual awards

 The 1993 annual CNSL awards were held at Auberge Universel in Sherbrooke, Quebec with the nominations announced on October 22, 1993.
 The awards were presented on November 3, 1993, with Montreal Croatia receiving the most accolades.
 The Golden Boot was shared between Dwayne Dear and Tomasz Radzinski with both finishing with 15 goals in their respective divisions.
 Radzinski would ultimately play in noted leagues such as the Belgian First Division, and Premier League.
 Montreal Croatia's Zoran Petkovic was named the MVP and Krunoslav Piperkovic was given the Most Sportsmanlike Award.

 After securing the Eastern division title for Croatia the Coach of the Year went to Simon Demo along with the Team of the Year award.
 The Montreal Ramblers finished second with three awards with Charlie Mohamed being named the Goalkeeper of the Year, and Paul Daccobert was recognized as the Rookie of the Year and would later play in the USISL Pro League.
 The Ramblers also received the Most Technical award, while Corfinium St-Leonard received the Most Improved award.
 The remainder of the awards went to Cosmos de LaSalle as Best Administration and Manuel Sosa was given the Best Referee award.